DataDog/hiring-engineers/answersRob.md

 8. Bonus Question

-A Service is a collection of processes that work together doing the same job.
+A Service is a collection of processes that work together to do the same job.
 Some service examples are; an API service, a database service and a web application service.
 Datadog automatically assigns services one of four types; web, database, cache and custom.

 A Resource is a request for a particular action of a service to run.
 A couple examples of a resource are; a query string for a database to execute, and a URL request of a web application service.